Vision Problems and Autism

 - Visual information processing

-If your child has autism and displays behaviors that may be associated with a vision condition, contact The Vision Therapy Center at The Eye Studio to schedule a comprehensive eye exam for a proper diagnosis.
-Dr. Tedra Kindopp will prescribe a vision therapy program to help improve the quality of your child’s vision and, consequently, his or her quality of life.
+If your child has autism and displays behaviors that may be associated with a vision condition, contact The Eye Studio to schedule a comprehensive functional eye exam for a proper diagnosis.
+We will prescribe a vision therapy program to help improve the quality of your child’s vision and, consequently, his or her quality of life.

 How Prism Lenses (Yoked Prisms or Ambient Prisms) Help